Aortic Valve Replacement Surgery

 Aortic valve stenosis

 Valve replacement surgery is an effective treatment for people who have severe aortic valve stenosis.
-If you don't have the valve replaced when your stenosis is severe, you may die suddenly or develop heart failure.
 Surgery can relieve symptoms, improve your quality of life, and help you live longer.

 The risks of aortic valve replacement surgery vary depending on your age and general health before surgery.
 Younger, healthy people have a lower risk of problems, while older people with other health problems have a higher risk.

 - Effects from the surgery itself.
 These include:

 - Risks from anesthesia.

 - Atrial fibrillation.

 - Death from the surgery.
 This risk can be higher or lower depending on many things such as age, heart health, and other medical problems.

 - Blood clots caused by the new valve.
 Replacement with a mechanical valve requires lifelong treatment with anticoagulant medicine to prevent dangerous blood clots.

 - Failure of the new valve.
 There is a small chance that the valve will not work.
 Your doctor will need to check from time to time to make sure that your valve is working.